 Try: Recognize that it's OK to change your mind.

 This is a point Gretchen Rubin made in an episode of her podcast, Happier.
 If you're older than 30, you probably grew up thinking that it was important to keep the manuals that came with any appliances you buy.
-Nowdays, these are almost always available as PDFs.
+Nowadays, these are almost always available as PDFs.

 More generally, this point is about when we've been conditioned to believe something is important to hang onto, but our current rational assessment differs from that.

-Try: Create a folder for PDF manuals on your preferred cloud storage option (Dropbox, Google Drive, iCloud etc).
+Try: Create a folder for PDF manuals on your preferred cloud storage option (Dropbox, Google Drive, iCloud, etc).

-10. Items associated with bad memories.
+10. Items associated with bad memories

 Ironically, it can sometimes be difficult to throw away things that are associated with a bad memory.
 For example, perhaps you bought a breast feeding pillow and then didn't end up being able to breast feed.
-Perhaps you have clothing, gifts or other keepsakes you associate with a bad relationship.
+Perhaps you have clothing, gifts, or other keepsakes you associate with a bad relationship.
 Hanging onto items associated with bad memories can indicate that you need to do a little bit of personal work to process whatever trauma or upset you've gone through.

 Try: Try throwing out an item associated with a bad memory and see how it feels.
-Acknowledge the emotions and memories associated with the item and give yourself some psychological space and nurturing to grieve or process your trauma.
+Acknowledge the emotions and memories associated with the item, and give yourself some psychological space and nurturing to grieve or process your trauma.

 If you struggle to discard certain items and have either felt alone in this or not understood the psychology behind it, I hope you feel less isolated after reading this article.
-Pick one to two of the tips mentioned in this article and think about how they might apply in your life.
+Pick one or two of the tips mentioned in this article, and think about how they might apply in your life.
 If you have a spouse/partner (or friend or sibling) who falls into these traps, considering sharing this article with them.
 These are easy psychological holes to end up in, so there's no judgment implied if you or a loved one has a tendency to hoard the things we've covered.